-- 25.9 ISAF shall appoint ISAF Technical Delegates for all 'ISAF Events' and Regional Games events.
-The Chairman of the Regional Games Committee shall be consulted on the appointment of ISAF Technical Delegates to Regional Games events. - 25.9.1 The Executive Committee shall appoint ISAF Technical Delegates to the Olympic Sailing Competition - 25.9.2 The appointment of technical delegates to events organized outside the ISAF Events, Regional Games and Olympic Sailing Competition will be left to the Member National Authority of the country in which the event is being held. - 25.9.3 The ISAF Technical Delegate should be appointed as soon as possible after the confirmation of sailing's inclusion in the specific Regional Games.
-A list of ISAF appointed Technical Delegates will be maintained on the ISAF website. - 25.9.4 ISAF Technical Delegates appointed to Regional Games shall only be those certified by ISAF as an ISAF Race Officer or International Judge. - 25.9.5 ISAF shall not appoint or approve an ISAF Technical Delegate, other than ISAF staff, who is from the country of the Organizing Authority of the event.
-All ISAF Technical Delegates will report to and through the Executive Committee. - 25.9.6 The ISAF Technical Delegate will be appointed subject to the following guideline as to their qualifications: - (a) an intimate knowledge of the ISAF Rules and Regulations; - (b) experience of event organization; - (c) skills in diplomacy; - (d) the ability to work with all people connected with the event (competitors, officials, media etc); and - (e) the geographic location of the appointed delegate in respect of funding available from ISAF and other sources to enable he/she to undertake the role. - 25.9.7 The responsibilities of the ISAF Technical Delegate will include: - (a) assisting Event Organisers in the development and planning of the event; - (b) giving advice regarding the Notice of Race and Sailing Instructions before the event; - (c) approving any alterations to the Sailing Instructions and other rules relating to the event; - (d) co-ordinating the ISAF Course Representatives and the Race Officers (appointed by the Event Organising Committee) where such officials have been appointed; - (e) carrying out such other functions as the ISAF Executive Committee may decide; and - (f) submitting a report to the ISAF if visits are made. - 25.9.8 At least two ISAF Technical Delegates will be appointed for the Olympic Sailing Competition, subject to the following guidelines: - (a) one ISAF Technical Delegate will be a member of the ISAF Executive Committee;
+- World Sailing shall appoint World Sailing Technical Delegates for all World Sailing Events' and Regional Games events.
+The Chairman of the Regional Games Subcommittee shall be consulted on the appointment of World Sailing Technical Delegates to Regional Games events. - 25.9.1 The Board shall appoint World Sailing Technical Delegates to the Olympic Sailing Competition and Paralympic Sailing Competition. - 25.9.2 The appointment of technical delegates to events organized outside the World Sailing Events, Regional Games and Olympic Sailing Competition and Paralympic Sailing Competition will be left to the Member National Authority of the country in which the event is being held. - 25.9.3 The World Sailing Technical Delegate should be appointed as soon as possible after the confirmation of sailing's inclusion in the specific regional games.
+A list of World Sailing appointed Technical Delegates will be maintained on the World Sailing website. - 25.9.4 World Sailing Technical Delegates appointed to regional games shall only be those certified by World Sailing as an World Sailing International Race Officer, International Judge or International Technical Delegate - 25.9.5 World Sailing shall not appoint or approve an World Sailing Technical Delegate, other than World Sailing staff, who is from the country of the organizing authority of the event.
+All World Sailing Technical Delegates will report to and through the Board. - 25.9.6 The World Sailing Technical Delegate will be appointed subject to the following guideline as to their qualifications: - (a) an intimate knowledge of the World Sailing Rules and Regulations;

-- (b) one ISAF Technical Delegate will be an ISAF staff appointee; - (c) the ISAF Technical Delegates will be appointed no later than three years before the start of the Olympic Sailing Competition; and - 25.9.9 The ISAF Executive Committee shall approve the IFDS Technical Delegate for the Paralympic Sailing Competition (including Paralympic Qualification events).
+- (b) experience of event organization; - (c) skills in diplomacy; - (d) the ability to work with all people connected with the event (competitors, officials, media etc.); and - (e) the geographic location of the appointed delegate in respect of funding available from World Sailing and other sources to enable he/she to undertake the role. - 25.9.7 The responsibilities of the World Sailing Technical Delegate will include: - (a) assisting event organisers in the development and planning of the event; - (b) giving advice regarding the notice of race and sailing instructions before the event; - (c) approving any alterations to the sailing instructions and other rules relating to the event: - (d) co-ordinating the World Sailing Course Representatives and the Race Officers (appointed by the event organising committee) where such officials have been appointed; - (e) carrying out such other functions as the Board may decide; and - (f) submitting a report to the World Sailing if visits are made. - 25.9.8 At least two World Sailing Technical Delegates will be appointed for each of the Olympic Sailing Competition and Paralympic Sailing Competition, subject to the following guidelines: - (a) one World Sailing Technical Delegate will be an International Technical Delegate; - (b) one World Sailing Technical Delegate will be a World Sailing staff appointee; - (c) the World Sailing Technical Delegates will be appointed no later than three years before the start of the Olympic or Paralympic Sailing Competition. - 25.9.9 The Board may require that World Sailing appoints Technical Delegates to the Olympic and Paralympic qualification events if in the Board's opinion it is necessary to do so.